Alerts and notifications

 Alerts are used when the system wants to notify the user about some status or other event.
 These guidelines talk about how to properly use different types of alerts in your designs.

-- Status area: use an icon and color to indicate status or severity of the alert.
+- Status area: Use an icon and color to indicate status or severity of the alert.

 - Alert title: Include a short descriptive message.
 Long message text will wrap.
 Text color is coded to match alert type.

 - Close (optional): Dismiss the alert.
+Required for toast alerts and optional for inline alerts.

 - Action (optional): An action can be placed inside of an alert.
 Only a single action is supported.
 Note that the alert can include a close button or a single action, but not both.